 Tight security as annual Oktoberfest opens in Munich

-In the bloodiest incident, a German teenager fatally shot nine people at a Munich mall before killing himself.
-Two other attacks were carried out by asylum-seekers and claimed by the Islamic State group; several people were wounded, but only the attackers were killed.
+In the bloodiest recent incident, a German teenager fatally shot nine people at a Munich mall before killing himself.
+Two other attacks were claimed by the Islamic State group; several people were wounded, but only the attackers were killed.